José Paradela

-Career
+Club career

+Rivadavia

-Rivadavia were Paradela's first senior club after he started out at Club Atlético Quiroga, with the midfielder making his first two career appearances in the 2016 Torneo Federal B campaign; which Rivadavia ended with promotion to Torneo Federal A. After being picked thirty-six times in the subsequent 2016–17 and 2017–18 seasons, Paradela departed the club on 8 August 2018 after agreeing to join Argentine Primera División side Gimnasia y Esgrima.
+Rivadavia was Paradela's first senior club after he started out at Club Atlético Quiroga, with the midfielder making his first two career appearances in the 2016 Torneo Federal B campaign; which Rivadavia ended with promotion to Torneo Federal A.

+Gimnasia y Esgrima

+After being picked thirty-six times in the subsequent 2016–17 and 2017–18 seasons, Paradela departed the club on 8 August 2018 after agreeing to join Argentine Primera División side Gimnasia y Esgrima.
 He made his first appearance on 2 December versus River Plate, appearing for the final twenty-three minutes as he made his Primera División bow under Pedro Troglio.

+River Plate

 After twenty-seven appearances for Gimnasia y Esgrima, Paradela completed a transfer to River Plate on 18 February 2021.

+2023: Loan to Tigre

 On 17 August 2023, he joined Tigre on a one-year loan, with the option to join permanently.

+2024: Loan to Necaxa

 On 17 January 2024, he joined Liga MX side Necaxa, on a one-year loan with an option to join permanently.

+Necaxa

 After a productive loan spell, in which he recorded 8 goals and 9 assists in 34 games, Paradela joined the club permanently, for a $2 million fee.

+Cruz Azul

 On 11 July 2025, Paradela was transferred to Cruz Azul.